jasonknight/gopress/docs.md

 ```go
 func (o *Post) FindByPostContent(_findByPostContent string) ([]*Post, error)
 ```
-FindByPostContent searchs against the primary key post_content and will return []*Post,error This method is a programatically generated finder for Post
+FindByPostContent searchs against the database table field post_content and will return []*Post,error This method is a programatically generated finder for Post

 ```go